 I was not expecting such a nice rise from these whole wheat sourdough loaves.
 I mean, really, I was totally shocked and very pleased.
 I have baked many whole wheat loaves that have come out a little on the flat side and these just made my day.
 The taste is just sublime!
 Such a complex flavor with a hint of sourness at the back.
 I've definitely found a whole wheat recipe that's so good it will be my main go-to recipe for my family's weekly whole wheat sourdough loaves.

 Nice and thin and very soft.
 The coloring is just great and the cracks and fissures are much more than I had expected.
 It's not overly hard rustic like my country loaf, perfect for sandwiches and cheese plates.

 Nice and soft with a good spring to it.
 The crumb could definitely be lighter, more moist, and a little more open.
 I'll continue to work on this in future bakes with better shaping and tweaks to the ingredient list.
 This crumb is just perfect for sandwiches.

 So tasty guys, really, it's very good.
 This is a great departure from my normal country loaves and really mixes things up.
 The complex taste of the whole wheat brings something to this loaf I'm not used to after baking white bread for so long.
 Now I'm going to have to bake 4 loaves every two weeks just so I have both options at each meal…

-So after much practice I’m finally headed in the right direction.
-In future bakes I’ll try to open the crumb up more to obtain a lighter crumb, play with varying autolyse times to reduce even more bitterness, and I also would like to try using hard white wheat instead of red wheat (have to find this, first).
+After much practice, I'm finally headed in the right direction with this whole wheat sourdough bread.
+In future bakes I'll try to open the crumb up more to obtain a lighter loaf, play with varying autolyse times, and I also would like to try using hard white wheat instead of red wheat to see the effects on flavor and even texture.